llvmsharplang/cli/README.md

 ```
 -v, --verbose         Set output to verbose messages.

 -e, --exclude         Exclude certain directories from being processed.

--o, --output          (Default: ion.bin) The output directory which the program will be emitted onto.
+-o, --output          (Default: ion.bin) The output directory which the program will be
+                      emitted onto.

 -r, --root            The root directory to start the scanning process from.

 -b, --bitcode         Print out the LLVM Bitcode code instead of LLVM IR.

 -s, --silent          Do not output any messages.

 -i, --no-integrity    Skip integrity check.

 -d, --debug           Use debugging mode.

+-t, --tools-path      (Default: llvm-tools) Specify the tools directory path to use.
+Path is
+                      relative to the CLI's execution directory.

 --help                Display this help screen.

 --version             Display version information.
 ```